Genetically modified animal: Medicine

 Mammals are the best models for human disease, making genetic engineered ones vital to the discovery and development of cures and treatments for many serious diseases.
 Knocking out genes responsible for human genetic disorders allows researchers to study the mechanism of the disease and to test possible cures.
 Genetically modified mice have been the most common mammals used in biomedical research, as they are cheap and easy to manipulate.
+Examples include humanized mice created by xenotransplantation of human gene products, so as to be utilized as murine human-animal hybrids for gaining relevant insights in the in vivo context for understanding of human-specific physiology and pathologies.
 Pigs are also a good target, because they have a similar body size, anatomical features, physiology, pathophysiological response, and diet.
 Nonhuman primates are the most similar model organisms to humans, but there is less public acceptance toward using them as research animals.
 In 2009, scientists announced that they had successfully transferred a gene into a primate species (marmosets) and produced a stable line of breeding transgenic primates for the first time.
 Their first research target for these marmosets was Parkinson's disease, but they were also considering amyotrophic lateral sclerosis and Huntington's disease.

 Human proteins expressed in mammals are more likely to be similar to their natural counterparts than those expressed in plants or microorganisms.
 Stable expression has been accomplished in sheep, pigs, rats, and other animals.
-In 2009, the first human biological drug produced from such an animal, a goat., was approved.
+In 2009, the first human biological drug produced from such an animal, a goat, was approved.
 The drug, ATryn, is an anticoagulant which reduces the probability of blood clots during surgery or childbirth was extracted from the goat's milk.
 Human alpha-1-antitrypsin is another protein that is used in treating humans with this deficiency.
 Another area is in creating pigs with greater capacity for human organ transplants (xenotransplantation).
 Pigs have been genetically modified so that their organs can no longer carry retroviruses or have modifications to reduce the chance of rejection.
 Pig lungs from genetically modified pigs are being considered for transplantation into humans.
 There is even potential to create chimeric pigs that can carry human organs.